-Areas for improvement Recommendations [A.1] Two out of 35 tax treaties do not contain a provision that is equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention.
-Where treaties do not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax, Brazil should follow up on its request for the inclusion of the required provision via bilateral negotiations.
-In addition, Brazil should maintain its stated intention to include the required provision in all future tax treaties.
+Areas for Improvement Recommendations [A.1] Two out of 36 tax treaties do not contain a provision that is equivalent to Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a).
+With respect to these treaties, negotiations are envisaged, scheduled or pending.
+For the two treaties that do not contain the equivalent of Article 25(3), first sentence, of the OECD Model Tax Convention (OECD, 2017a), Brazil should continue (the initiation of) negotiations with the treaty partners concerned with a view to including the required provision.